NadimGhaznavi/Db4E/index.md

 This code is **alpha** it's under active development and doesn't fully work.
 Here's a screenshot to whet your appetite:

 ![db4e-os screenshot](/images/db4e-os-alpha.png)

 ---

+# Community Feedback

+Please use the *db4e* project's [Discussions](https://github.com/NadimGhaznavi/db4e/discussions) page for:

+* Announcements
+* Ideas
+* Q&A
+* Bug Reporting

+-and general chatter about the project.

+---

+# Donations

+Please help keep this project alive and moving forward by [donating](/pages/Donations.html).

+---